Sunday, May 7th, 2023, 1130-1500

 First thing in the morning, I booked a flight from Las Vegas to Denver for May 16th, committing to a pretty tight timeline.
 I left myself about a week to finish the Hayduke through the eastern Grand Canyon.
 I planned to meet Sky at Jacob Lake at the end of the day to start from there.
 Since I’d already walked the section from the Utah\Arizona state line to Jacob Lake on the AZT in 2019, I decided to skip it in the interest of my limited time.
 But I still felt a need to hike the 14 miles from the highway (where I’d gotten a ride to Kanab a week before) to Wire Pass (where I began my AZT hike).
 There was a portion near the end of this section that would give me a taste of Buckskin Gulch, the longest slot canyon in the world.
 The surrounding sandstone also reflected a little of the swirls and patterns that make the nearby “Wave” canyon so popular.
 I figured a day hike was the perfect thing to fill this day and get back on track.

 Only problem was, it was a hell of a hitch to get out there and back, plus then all the way to Jacob Lake.
-The far easier plan would have been to get a ride to Jacob Lake with Tom, on his way to set caches around the North Rim.
+The far easier plan would have been to get a ride straight to Jacob Lake.
 But I really felt a longing to hike and figured I had time to at least try getting a ride the 30 some miles one way.
-Tom dropped me off at the outskirts of town, to better my chances.
+I got a short ride to the outskirts of town, to better my chances.
 There I stood, trying to look ‘decent’ for a ride, whatever that might be.
 I usually have great luck but wasn’t feeling it much this morning.
 Twenty minutes went by, then another 20.
 I think it’s generally hard hitching in Utah, plus technically illegal.
 I decided I would give up after 1 hour.

 Precisely 1 minute before the hour was up, a woman pulled over and told me she was giving me a ride “so that some creep didn’t pick me up instead.”
 I loved that reasoning, even if I didn’t quite think it was reflective of my experiences.
 Michelle was from New Jersey and lived near the AT.
 She was such a joy to talk to that I totally missed the spot where I was supposed to get off, driving past it by 5 miles.
 I felt terrible, but Michelle insisted on driving back to the correct spot.
 Ironically, we turned around at the road that goes to Paria townsite, which I’d walked past weeks before.
 I could see Yellowrock, the sandstone peak I’d hiked to the top of, along the Paria river.